-01.1.2 Meat in terms of "with-the-bones" weight
+01.1.2 Meat in terms of carcass weight

-Meat consumption in terms of "with-the-bones" weight (in kg) comprises pork, beef, veal, mutton, goat's and horse's meat, poultry, game, rabbits.
+Meat consumption in terms of carcass weight (in kg) comprises pork, beef, veal, mutton, goat's and horse's meat, poultry, game, rabbits.
 Offal is grossed up with consumption of corresponding meats; figures on consumption of offal exclusively are published only as supplementary information.
 Meat in "with-the-bones" weight is dead weight of slaughtered animals' meat, usually distributed in halves, quarters, or chops and slices.
 It also includes edible, hygienically tested meat from necessity slaughters - animals killed because of their incurable injuries.